-(3) On March 1, 2018, Adgero entered into an amended and restated employment agreement with John Liatos which is for an indefinite term.
-Under the terms of Mr. Liatos's amended and restated employment agreement, Mr. Liatos receives an annual base salary of \$320,000 (which may be adjusted on an annual basis in the discretion of the board of directors).
-In addition, Mr. Liatos is eligible to receive an annual bonus, which is targeted at up to 35% of his base salary.
-Mr. Liatos is also eligible to receive, from time to time, equity awards.
-The employment agreement provides for accelerated vesting of all unvested equity awards granted to Mr. Liatos upon certain terminations of employment following a change in control (as defined therein).
-If the employment agreement is terminated without cause (as defined in therein) or Mr. Liatos terminates his employment for good reason (as defined in therein), severance is payable including: (i) continued payments of eight months of his annual base salary, paid in installments in accordance with the Company's regular payroll practices; (ii) reimbursement of healthcare continuation payments under Consolidated Omnibus Budget Reconciliation Act ("COBRA") for a period of eight months; and (iii) an additional six months of service vesting credit for each of his stock options outstanding at the time of his termination, and all of his vested options will remain exercisable for up to a twelve-month period measured from his termination date (or earlier expiration of the options term).
-Notwithstanding the foregoing, Mr. Liatos's post-employment healthcare coverage payments as described herein will cease at such time as Mr. Liatos becomes otherwise eligible to obtain alternative healthcare coverage from a new employer if such event occurs prior to the expiration of his receipt of such benefit.
-Mr. Liatos's severance benefits will be subject to reduction to the extent doing so would put him in a better after-tax position after taking into account any excise tax he may incur under Section 4999 of the Code in connection with any change in control of us or his subsequent termination of employment.
+(5)On March 1, 2018, Adgero entered into an amended and restated employment agreement with John Liatos which was for an indefinite term.
+Under the terms of Mr. Liatos's amended and restated employment agreement, Mr. Liatos received an annual base salary of \$320,000 (which may be adjusted on an annual basis in the discretion of the board of directors).
+In addition, Mr. Liatos was eligible to receive an annual bonus, which was targeted at up to 35% of his base salary.
+Mr. Liatos upon certain terminations of employment following a change in control (as defined therein).
+If the employment agreement was terminated without cause (as defined in therein) or Mr. Liatos terminated his employment for good reason (as defined in therein), severance is payable including: (i) continued payments of eight months of his annual base salary, radi in installments in accordance with the Company's regular payroll practices; (ii) reimbursement of healthcare continuation payments under Consolidated Omnibus Budget Reconciliation Act ("COBRA") for a period of eight months; and (iii) an additional six months of service vesting credit for each of his stock options outstanding at the time of his termination, and all of his vested options will remain exercisable for up to a twelve-month period measured from his termination date (or earlier expiration of the options term).
+Notwithstanding the foregoing, Mr. Liatos's post-employment healthcare coverage payments as described herein will cease at such time as Mr. Liatos's severance benefits will be subject to reduction to the extent doing so would put him in a better after-tax position after taking into account any excise tax he may incur under Section 4999 of the Code in connection with any change in control of us or his subsequent termination of employment.
 Mr. Liatos is also subject to non-compete and non-solicitation provisions, which will apply during the term of his employment and for a period of twelve months following termination of his employment.
-Upon the closing of the merger with Adgero, Mr. Liatos' employment contract was continued by the Company.
+Upon the closing of the Merger with Adg